REFEDS/eduperson/eduperson-202207.md

 ####

-eduPerson Object Class Specification v4.4.0
+eduPerson Object Class Specification (20220207) v4.4.0
 ---------------------------------------------

 **Status of this document**

-This document describes the eduPerson object class specification v4.4.0.
-Previous versions have been [mapped](https://wiki.refeds.org/display/STAN/Eduperson+Version+History) to the applicable semantic versioning model.
+This document describes the eduPerson object class specification (20220207) v4.4.0.
+Previous versions have also been [mapped](https://wiki.refeds.org/display/STAN/Eduperson+Version+History) to the applicable semantic versioning model.

 This version is appropriate for adoption in a production enterprise directory service environment.